Gasoline shortage grips local stations as pipeline shutdown sparks panic-buying - Reporter Newspapers

 A gasoline shortage began to grip metro Atlanta on May 11 as people hoarded fuel in the wake of a cyberattack that shut down a major pipeline system.

 The May 7 attack by hackers who sought a ransom for hijacked data affected the Alpharetta-based Colonial Pipeline company, whose network runs between Texas and New York, including pipelines running across the metro Atlanta area.
-Federal officials and Colonial say they hope to get fuel flowing fully again later this week and implored motorists not to panic-buy or hoard gasoline.
+Colonial resumed operation of the pipeline on the afternoon of May 12, Colonial Pipeline initiated the restart of pipeline operations Wednesday at approximately 5 p.m., but said on its website that it will take several days for the product delivery supply chain to return to normal.
+Federal and state officials implored motorists not to panic-buy or hoard gasoline.
 However, many people were not heeding that advice as fuel prices topped $3 a gallon at many stations for the first time in years.

 Brookhaven’s Peachtree Road corridor was the scene of lines and shortages on May 11.
 The Costco Wholesale in the Town Brookhaven shopping center reportedly had long lines at the pumps, then had its gas station shut down by late afternoon, though it was open again the next morning.

-Note: Update: This story has been updated with information about Colonial Pipeline’s resumption of operations.